dzakyputra/dzakyputra-com/content/blog/peace-makes-you-happier-than-fun.md

 Well, boring routines aren’t so bad, they save you energy and money, and honestly, saving money is the best part.

-As a not-so-privileged salaryman working in a third-world country without a solid government pension plan, saving and investing early as much as possible can give you a better sense of security in the future, and hopefully give you more freedom later in life—at least that's my plan.
+As a not-so-privileged salaryman working in a third-world country without a solid government pension plan, saving and investing early as much as possible can give you a better sense of security in the future, and hopefully give you more freedom later in life, at least that's my plan.

 And after 7 years of consistently saving and investing from my salary, I’d say I’m really happy with where I am at right now.